tiaringhio/TuDu/README.md

 > New Item Text #Category

-The category will be shown in the header of your item
+The category will be shown in the header of your item.

 ### Item Management